D4wnstar/aetherwisp/Statistical mechanics/Ensemble/Quantum microcanonical ensemble.md

 $$\bar{n}_{j}=\frac{g_{j}}{e^{\alpha+\beta \varepsilon_{j}}-1}$$
 Similarly to before, this is the [[Bose-Einstein distribution]] with $\alpha=-\beta \mu$ and $\beta=\beta$.
 #### Determining the parameters
 Now we want to determine what $\alpha$ and $\beta$ are.
-Since the two distributions differ only by a sign, we can deal with both of them together by writing
+Since the two quantum distributions differ only by a sign, we can deal with both of them together by writing
 $$n_{j}=\frac{g_{j}}{e^{\alpha+\beta \varepsilon_{j}}\pm 1}$$
 $+$ is for fermions, $-$ is for bosons.
 The total number of particles is
 $$N=\sum_{j}n_{j}=\sum_{j} \frac{g_{j}}{e^{\alpha+\beta \varepsilon_{j}}\pm 1}$$